SpaceX Starbase: Orbital Launch Pad construction

-Oribital Launch Pad 2 (OLP-2)
+Orbital Launch Pad 2 (OLP-2)

 Construction of a second launch tower began in May 2024, near the former location of the suborbital launch site.
 The first tower sections arrived on May 14, 2024.
 Foundation work for the second tower was spotted on May 25, and concrete pouring began in June.
 Structure installation began in mid-June, with the tower's stacking being completed on August 21.
 On January 27, 2025, the "chopstick," Launch Tower Arms were lifted and installed onto Integrated Tower 2.
 These arms boast a new shorter design, something that SpaceX has tested by catching both B12 and B14 closer to the tower on OLP-1, demonstrating that longer arms are not necessary.
-It is anticipated that the Launch Tower Arms on OLP-1 will be replaced by the shorter design sometime after OLP-B is operational.
-Currently only OLP-B is capable of a Starship catch due to the launch tower arms having a smaller lip on the landing rails.
+It is anticipated that the Launch Tower Arms on OLP-1 will be replaced by the shorter design sometime after OLP-2 is operational.
+Currently only OLP-2 is capable of a Starship catch due to the launch tower arms having a smaller lip on the landing rails.
 On February 6, 2025, teams worked to install the reeving cable onto the tower, which aids the installation of the main cable used to move the Chopsticks vertically on the tower.

 SpaceX have also been working on Pad 2's OLM, with a significant portion of the main structure complete.
 Pad 2's OLM also features improvements over that of Pad 1, most notably the inclusion of a water-cooled steel plate on the upper most level to protect the OLM each launch, as well as the addition of a flame diverter system seen previously being used at both the Massey's and McGregor's vertical test stands.
 This system uses many steel pipes to create a flame bucket that reduces sound levels and protects infrastructure.
 The launch mount was rolled to the launch site on May 6, 2025, and lifted into place on May 12.

 Ground Support Equipment (GSE)

 The launch site also includes a tank farm that stores methane, liquid oxygen, water, nitrogen, helium and hydraulic fluid.
 Subcoolers near the tank farm cool propellant using liquid nitrogen; and various pipes are installed at large facilities.
 Both launch pads are supplied by this shared tank farm.
 In Brownsville, SpaceX is also developing an air separation unit to produce liquid oxygen, nitrogen, and argon.

+SpaceX is to construct an 8 mi pipeline to be known as Starpipe, supplying methane from Brownsville directly to Starbase, replacing the hundreds of tanker truck deliveries required for a single Starship launch.
+The pipeline is planned to be in service by January 2027.